nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-enhanced-viewer.md

 - previewer
 - rendition

-ARender rendition server needs to be installed on a dedicated host.

-ARender previewer is extended by Nuxeo to integrate the ARender previewer with the Nuxeo REST API, it corresponds to [nuxeo-arender-connector-hmi](https://github.com/nuxeo/nuxeo-arender-connector/tree/master/nuxeo-arender-connector-hmi) in ARender Connector.
-It is built as a war file to deploy.
+ARender previewer is extended by Nuxeo to integrate the ARender previewer with the Nuxeo REST API, it corresponds to [nuxeo-arender-connector](https://github.com/nuxeo/nuxeo-arender-connector) in ARender Connector.

 Here's a chart illustrating the actions during the first connection to ARender:
 {{!--     ### nx_asset ###